 What to do after a tripping accident

 After a tripping accident, your first step should be to collect as much evidence as possible.
-This is because, like all personal injury claims, the onus is on the injured person (known as the claimant) to prove their case.
+This is because, like all claims, the onus is on the injured person (known as the claimant) to prove their case.
 This is can be harder to achieve in tripping accidents than it can in, for example, road traffic accidents.
 Indeed, if a car runs a red light and T-bones your vehicle, the other driver is clearly to blame.
 But in tripping accidents, it must be established that the party responsible for your accident should reasonably have known about the hazard, and should have taken steps to remove it.

 Of course, you do not have to prove this all by yourself.
-Our personal injury solicitors are here to manage your claim and establish that you have been wrongfully injured.
+Our solicitors are here to manage your claim and establish that you have been wrongfully injured.
 However, there are certain things you can do after the tripping accident to help your case.

 5 steps you can take after a tripping accident